4e4c52/Robot/README.md

 ### Config

-You can set some configuration directives in the file _headers/constants.h_ like:
+You can set some configuration directives in the file _headers/constants.h_ like below.

 * Map blocks number
   * Width
   * Height